The ACP Internal Medicine In-Training Examination® is a web-based self-assessment exam for residents to assess their progress.

 - Identify areas in which residents need extra assistance

 The goal of the IM-ITE® is to gauge progress in training.
-For the most accurate assessment, you are advised not to study.
+For the most accurate assessment, you are advised not to study for this exam.

 Before the Exam

-- You are advised not to study for this exam.
+- You are advised not to augment your study habits for the purposes of taking this exam.

 - Special accommodations for those who need them can be made ahead of time.
 Be sure to alert your program director of any special needs as soon as possible.